stassavchuk/SynergyWay/README.md

-# Test taks of Synergy Way
+# Test task of Synergy Way